Understanding Days Sales Outstanding & Its Role in Optimizing A/R

 How to Improve DSO?

-1. Offer discounts to early-paying customers:
+1. Offer discounts to encourage early payments:

 4. Invest in an automated system:

 An automated platform can streamline your credit and collections further.
-If you go for an extensive order-to-cash automation tool, it can enhance your accounts receivables process.
+If you go for an advanced order-to-cash automation tool, it can enhance your accounts receivables process.
 Besides, with automation, you can automate payment reminders, formalize collection processes, monitor payment status, and customize invoices for every customer.

 How to Forecast Accounts Receivable Using DSO?